cars10/elasticvue/README.md

 Current TODOs, more ore less ordered by importance.

 * add more specs
+* when searching check if indices still exists
 * refactor vuex state to use actions?
 * performance - use web workers? wasm? ~~requestIdleCallback~~?
 * add logo